JayanthiPalanichamy/Refactoring/Readme.md

      appropriate class.
 Note: Feature envy can be present even if static test fails.
  - Step 5: Similarly extract frequentRenterPoints and move it rental to remove feature envy.
  - Step 6: Remove Inline variable and declaration in `frequentRenterPointsFor` method.
  - Step 7: Extract totalAmount and totalFrequentRenterPoints and Remove inline variables.
+ - Step 8: Now all the values are decoupled, we can add htmlStatement functionality.
+Now the functionality is done.
+Should we stop refactoring, it looks like there is still a lot of improvement in code.